perseas/Pyrseas/docs/index.rst

 API Reference
 -------------

-Currently, the only external APIs are the classes :class:`~pyrseas.lib.dbconn.DbConnection` and :class:`~pyrseas.database.Database` and the methods :meth:`~pyrseas.database.Database.to_map` and :meth:`~pyrseas.database.Database.diff_map` of the latter.
+Currently, the only external APIs are the class :class:`~pyrseas.database.Database` and the methods :meth:`~pyrseas.database.Database.to_map` and :meth:`~pyrseas.database.Database.diff_map` of the latter.
 Other